discourse/rails_multisite/README.md

 #### `RAILS_DB` Environment Variable

-When working with a Rails application, you can specify that DB that you'll like to work with by specifying the `RAILS_DB` ENV variable.
+When working with a Rails application, you can specify the DB that you'll like to work with by specifying the `RAILS_DB` ENV variable.

 ```
 # config/multisite.yml